secretstartups/handbook/okrs/index.html.md

 (as set as things are at GitLab; Everything is always in Draft!), Executives shift their focus to finalizing OKRs to their team.

-This is also the opportunity to create Executive OKRs in Ally.io (objectives and key results) and add them to the relevant CEO OKR.
+This is also the opportunity to create team OKRs in Ally.io (objectives and key results) and add them to the relevant CEO and executive OKR.

 ### Dependency Commitments